staropram/AGI-bootstrap/README.md

 The system is interactive (see `continuous` option to override).
 At the present time chatgpt3.5 needs a bit of help and I've noticed that sometimes it is way dumber than other times, so I think OpenAI throttles performance sometimes.

-Sometimes chatgpt3.5 will respond with something that isn't a command so you need to tell it to continue.
+Sometimes chatgpt3.5 will respond with something that isn't a command so you need to tell it to continue with commands.

 Or sometimes chatgpt3.5 will mix a command with text.
 Usually you can just respond with:

 "send only json"

 And it will then send the correct command.
-It is on the tTODO list to try and figure out what it is trying to do. chatgpt4 is unlikely to do this.
+It is on the TODO list to try and figure out what it is trying to do. chatgpt4 is unlikely to do this.

+Think of this more as a collaboration with the AI, eventually the interventions should be less and less as the AI makes useful suggestions.

 # Config